BradSegal/BITS-Blog/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Biomedical Informatics and Translational Science

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: University of the Witwatersrand
   url: ""

 # Short bio (displayed in user profile at end of posts)